Displaying Derived Part References in SOLIDWORKS PDM

 Derived Part in SOLIDWORKS PDM BOM

 In previous releases of SOLIDWORKS PDM, there were no options to control the display of Derived Part references in a computed BOM.
-In SOLIDWORKS PDM 2021, the display of Derived Part References can be toggled by editing the BOM in PDM Administration and checking ‘Include derived part references’:
+With the release of SOLIDWORKS PDM 2021, the display of Derived Part References can be toggled by editing the BOM in PDM Administration and checking ‘Include derived part references’:

 Derived Part in Contains and Where Used Tabs

-Additionally, in the Contains and Where Used tab, all Derived Part References can be viewed, regardless of the selected configuration.
-In previous releases, Derived Part References were only displayed when the ‘Do not show configurations’ option was enabled for the selected configuration.
+Additionally, in the Contains and Where Used tab, all derived part references can be viewed.
+This is true regardless of the selected configuration.
+In released of PDM prior to 2021, derived part references were only displayed when the ‘Do not show configurations’ option was enabled for the selected configuration.

 Do Not Show Configurations